-In today’s guide, you are going to learn how to type the degree symbol on both PC and Mac.
+In today’s guide, you are going to learn how to type the degree symbol on keyboard, for both PC and Mac.
 Whether you are using a laptop or a desktop, a Mac or a Windows PC, I’ll show you how to type this symbol on any keyboard using a shortcut or the degree symbol’s Alt code.

 Without further ado, let’s get started.